meyer/dex/README.md

 Dex is tool that allows you to load custom JS and CSS on a per-site basis.

-It’s a two-part system—a tiny li’l webrick server that runs on port 3131 and serves JS and CSS files from `~/.dex`, and a browser extension that loads those files (and jQuery) into Your Browser of Choice (assuming that you chose Chrome or Safari).
+It’s a two-part system—a tiny li’l webrick server that runs on port 3131 and serves JS and CSS files from `~/.dex`, and a browser extension that loads those files into Your Browser of Choice (assuming that you chose Chrome or Safari).

 ## Getting Started: Installation